Dollar in Colombia: factors that will move its price this week

 Also read: Davos, money and taxes: the gap at the meeting of the world’s powerful

-For the past week, these factors included the meeting of the World Economic Forum in Fevos, where “statements from central bankers trying to reduce expectations about quick cuts in interest rates in the United States and Europe and other developed countries Were heard.”
+Last week, these factors included the World Economic Forum meeting in Davos, where “statements were heard from central bankers who tried to reduce expectations about quick cuts in interest rates in the United States and Europe and other developed countries.
+Were.”
 Pirajan argues.

 And they concluded that “The S&P announcement produced a modest and short-term impact on the exchange rate, which is why we confirm the view that what matters most for the exchange rate at this time remains the international component. ” Pirajan is referring here to Colombia’s credit rating that Standard & Poor’s published this week, a decision in which it maintained the grade (BB+), but lowered the future outlook from stable to negative.